Show your skoolie and sell some handmade goods!

 For those selling art, be sure to have one person that can handle sales and one person that can give a tour of your bus.
 I recommend setting up your artwork outside your bus near the door so that as people are waiting to take a tour they can browse your work.

-Last year our total number of people at the event (vendors, sponsors, volunteers, ticket buyers, musicians, etc.) was 1,200+ and we expect anywhere from 1,200 - 2,000 people coming to the event next year.
+In 2019 our total number of people at the event (vendors, sponsors, volunteers, ticket buyers, musicians, etc.) was 1,200+ and we expect anywhere from 1,200 - 2,000 people coming to the 2023 event.
 Of those I'd say to expect about 75% to come and tour your Skoolie.
 The gates will open at 11AM and close at 9PM.
-However, you're only asked to show your skoolie from 11AM - 6PM on Saturday.
+However, you're only asked to show your skoolie from 11AM - 6PM on Saturday and 11AM - 5PM on Sunday.

 Prepare to answer the same questions over and over and over.
 I'd suggest making little signs that you can tape next to items or parts of your bus so that people can read and not have to ask.
 For example, if you have a composting toilet you may want to consider making a sign that says something along the lines of "This is our composting toilet and we can use it up to 80 times before having to empty the number two chamber."
 Keep a notepad and tape handy so that as you start getting the same question on something you didn't tag earlier, you can make a note next to that item.